Ashley N. Trotto, Esq.

 Ashley is also an annual chapter editor/contributing author of the American Bar Association’s Employee Benefits Law Cumulative Supplement.

-Ashley was recognized in the inaugural Best Lawyers: Ones to Watch for 2021 in the practice area of Employee Benefits (ERISA) Law.
+Ashley was recognized in the inaugural Best Lawyers: Ones to Watch for 2021, 2022 and 2023 in the practice area of Employee Benefits (ERISA) Law.
+She was also recognized as One to Watch for Health Care Law and Labor and Employment Law - Management for 2022 and 2023.

-Cityview Magazine has recognized Ashley as a Top Attorney of Knoxville in the practice area of Employee Benefits/ERISA - Defense in 2017, 2018, and 2020.
+Cityview Magazine has recognized Ashley as a Top Attorney of Knoxville in the practice area of Employee Benefits/ERISA - Defense in 2017-2018 and 2020-2022, with Ashley receiving the Golden Gavel in 2021).
+She was also recognized in the practice areas of Corporate Law and Real Estate Finance & Development for 2021 and 2022, and Health Care Law in 2022.

 Ashley is dedicated to building long-standing, trusted relationships with her clients and understands that a single point of contact for timely resolution of employment-related issues is key.
 To that end, Ashley also spends a significant amount of her time helping clients navigate the prickly, and often unforgiving, landscape of the FLSA, HIPAA, COBRA, FMLA, ADA, and other employment-related legislation as well as everyday employment issues, like creation and application of employer policies and employee training.
 If you’d like to know more about Ashley’s take on her niche practice, click here